AylinNaebzadeh/AylinNaebzadeh.github.io/_posts/2022-2-23-Post-MeasureIt.md

         });
     }
 ```
-And here is the final result(the colored columne showes the average time which has been use foreach algorithm):
+The final result(the colored columne showes the average time which has been use foreach algorithm):
 ![mine](../assets/images/mine.png "ANZ")

 ***